← Back to blog

 The result

-For context: after the CRM cleanup, I ran a separate pass on contacts.
+After the cleanup, I ran a separate pass on contacts.
 Enriched 804 of them through Dropcontact, reviewed 300 manually, and pulled out 28 Italian targets worth reaching out to right now.

 That list is actually usable because the underlying data is clean.
 Before this, I wouldn’t have trusted a list pulled from that CRM.
 Now I do.

 What actually changed